Protecting & Restoring Long Island's Peconic Bays

 Sampling analytes at marine stations include total and dissolved nitrogen and phosphorus, dissolved inorganic nitrogen (nitrate, nitrite and ammonia), dissolved ortho-phosphate, total and fecal coliform bacteria, total suspended solids, chlorophyll-a, and the brown tide organism Aureococcus anophagefferens.
 Physical measurements taken include salinity, temperature, dissolved oxygen, pH, light (PAR) attenuation and secchi depth.
 Fresh water samples are also analyzed for dissolved metals and numerous organic constituents, including volatile organic compounds, semi-volatile organic compounds, pesticides and herbicide compounds.

 All Suffolk County Department of Health Services Water Quality Data and Information is available here.

-In 2012, the Peconic Estuary Partnership and Suffolk County partnered with the United States Geological Survey (USGS) to install two continuous monitoring stations in the Peconic Estuary, one located at the mouth of the Peconic River under the County Road 105 bridge in Riverhead and one in Orient Harbor.
+The Peconic Estuary Partnership and Suffolk County partnered with the United States Geological Survey (USGS) to install three continuous monitoring stations in the Peconic Estuary, one is located at the mouth of the Peconic River under the County Road 105 bridge in Riverhead, one is on the South-shore of Shelter Island, and one is in Orient Harbor.
 These three monitoring stations complement the periodic sampling conducted by SCDHS by providing continuous sampling of the water quality conditions within the estuary.

 At 6 minute intervals, ocean and estuary elevation, water temperature, specific conductivity, salinity, dissolved oxygen, turbidity, chlorophyll, sampling depth and pH are measured.
 A nitrate analyzer measures nitrate in the water column every 30 minutes.